The Arouca statement (2011) defines Geotourism as follows:

 Cultural landscape: the imposing dam of the valley for hydroelectric use recalls another ancient barrier along the valley whose remains are still visible.
 The valley was blocked with stones in order to accumulate the timber and energy.
 When the current got free, it transported the trunks downstream.
 The valley has always been important for pastures.
 Some say that the name of the valley came from the smoke rising from the fires set by the shepherds to create new pastures.

 Tracks: SAT tracks | 0240; tracks with guides |Refuge Val di Fumo

 |Val di Tovel||Theme: Foamy waters and Red Lake

 Geological Landscape: the morphology of the Val di Tovel has been shaped by ice, landslides and water.
 The ice has deepened the valley so as to generate the basin in which today the lake lies.
 A forest with trees is submerged in its waters.
 Its surface has become more extensive following a landslide that has blocked its emissary, the Tresenga Torrent.
 This continues to engrave the valley giving it the typical V shape.

-Cultural Landscape: Tovel Lake is a destination full of attractions such as colors, the submerged forest and the memory of the Red Lake.
-Today the colors range from an intense green to blue.
-But in the past, the numerous pastures on the slopes around the lake enriched its water with nutrients that made a particular seaweed (in summer) grow, whose pigments made the lake surface red (see the Valleys section – Val di Tovel ).
+Cultural Landscape: Lake Tovel is a destination full of attractions, such as the water colors, the submerged forest and the memory of the Red Lake.
+Today the colors range from intense green to blue.
+But in the past, the numerous pastures on the slopes around the lake enriched its water with nutrients that made a particular seaweed (in summer) grow, whose pigments made the lake surface red.

 In the recent past, the thick forests of the valley have been a remarkable resource for the construction of large infrastructures.
 The ruins of numerous and ingenious sawmills along the Tresenga stream tell us about it.